 If your radio powers on but produces no sound, firstly, ensure that an audio source is selected, such as AM/FM radio, AUX, USB, or Bluetooth Audio.
 When using AUX, USB, or Bluetooth Audio, confirm that a compatible device is connected to the appropriate input.
 Additionally, verify that the radio’s mute function is not activated.

-If your car radio turns on, but no sound comes out, common parts you should check include; blown fuses, Wiring shorts, Faulting input, or Damaged speakers/wires.
+Failing that, common parts, you should check to include; blown fuses, Wiring shorts, Faulting input, or Damaged speakers/wires.
 It could also be a simple solution, such as the source or audio output device.

 When your radio turns on but with no sound, it can be very frustrating, but this is a common problem with many radio and car models.

 Common issues can include:

 - Blown fuse

 - Faulting input